davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 reducing mantle conditions), and incomplete linearizing assumptions in the @Liang2013 thermometer.
 Untangling these effects is beyond the scope of this work but presents several opportunities for further study.
-Despite this disequilibrium, temperature estimates anchored by HREE perform well as measured against major-element thermometry, even for samples (such as CK-4) with generalized LREE disequilibrium.
+Even for samples with pronounced LREE disequilibrium, temperature estimates anchored by HREE perform well against major-element thermometry.

 ### Comparison with major-element thermometry {#sec:temperature-significance}